KaysenWB/OE_GMLTP/README.md

 ```

 ## Contact
-If you have any questions, feel free to contact Haoyi Zhou through Email (kaisen.yang@connect.polyu.hk).
-Pull requests are highly welcomed!
+If you have any queries or are interested in developing collaborations and communications, please contact me via email: kaisen.yang@connect.polyu.hk (Yang Kaisen)

 ## Acknowledgement